 Building Your Practice With HydroWorx

 Aquatic therapy has proven to offer an additional revenue stream for physical therapy clinic owners.
 By offering a diverse array of services for a wide patient mix, physical therapy clinics can bring in revenue from sources other than medicare and/or insurance.
 Many facilities offer hours for the public to use the pool for a per use fee or a monthly membership fee.
 This broadens the scope of where revenue is coming from.
 By marketing the pool to local obstetric physicians and doctor’s offices, referrals can begin coming in, especially when they are convinced that aquatic therapy at your clinic will benefit their patients.
-When you purchase a HydroWorx fitness and therapy pool, our team will work with you to help your practice get the best return on investment.
+When you purchase a HydroWorx fitness and aquatic therapy equipment, our team will work with you to help your practice get the best return on investment.
 We offer marketing assistance and customer support to all our clients.

 HydroWorx: The Expert’s Choice For Pregnancy Pain Relief